digilolnet/pretix-nowpayments/README.rst

 -------

-Copyright 2022 Digilol
+Copyright 2023 İrem Kuyucu at [Digilol](https://digilol.net).

-Released under the terms of the Apache License 2.0
+Released under the terms of the GNU Affero General Public License version 3.

+Would you like to have a custom Pretix plugin?
+Reach us at [digilol.net](https://digilol.net).

 .. _pretix: https://github.com/pretix/pretix
 .. _pretix development setup: https://docs.pretix.eu/en/latest/development/setup.html